codefellows-seattle-javascript-401d23/01-TDD/lab-cara/README.md

 In greet.js, the module export is exports.greet = greet because the greet function on arithmetic.test.js needs to access the greet function on arithmetic.js.

+## Architecture
+This application uses Javascript, NodeJS, Babel, Airbnb Linter and Jest for testing.

 ## Time & Observation
 I expected this would take 2 hours, but it took 3.
 It took quite a bit of time just to get the dependencies and structure right, and I had some issues with running node because of how I set it up.